Germany's Covid cases hit record high with Merkel warning of 'dramatic' situation - KTVZ

 France, which has almost 75% of its total population vaccinated, is weathering the new infection spike better than its neighbors.

-Nearly five million French have received their Covid booster vaccine shot, French government spokesperson Gabriel Attal said in an interview with French media LCI on Thursday.
+Nearly 5 million French have received their Covid booster vaccine shot, French government spokesperson Gabriel Attal said in an interview with French media LCI on Thursday.

 “This is a lot.
 It puts us above most of our European neighbors, but it’s still too little,” Attal said.
 “We must continue.”